9 Advantages of Online Food Ordering for Restaurants

 We took a look at a group of restaurants using online food ordering systems and found that they see check sizes 23% larger than in-store checks on average.

-Yet despite statistics like these, the skeptic in you may still be hesitant to integrate an online food ordering system with your restaurant POS, coming up with such defenses as:
+Yet despite statistics like these, the skeptic in you may still be hesitant to integrate an online food ordering system with your point of sale, coming up with such defenses as:

 The list goes on and on.
 Even those who recognize the movement and offer online ordering may only do so through a third-party website.
 As a result, they appeal to the wide base of customers, but lose a hefty chunk of per-order revenue along the way.

 Restaurants opting to use an in-house online ordering software through their point of sale system see many advantages compared to those exclusively using a third-party service.
 These perks include higher profits, insights on individual customers, a customizable user experience and interface, and more.

 Still not convinced?
 Here are nine reasons why you should adopt an online ordering system - especially one that's integrated with your point of sale to improve efficiency.

 Let's get the first reason out in the open: the demand for online food ordering exists.
 Offering online ordering conveys to your customer base that you are a modern restaurant and want to be convenient and accessible for all of your guests.
 Here are a few stats to prove this paradigm shift:

 - Since 2014, about 30% of diners aged 18 to 54 have ordered food from a restaurant's website via their phone or tablet.

 - For Toast’s top 10 FSR users of online ordering, online ordering makes up 8-10% of overall sales.